-The independent variation of the structural properties of homopolymer brushes represents a powerful tool for modulating their interaction with biological environments and tuning their lubrication properties.
-The main structural variables that can be readily adjusted in order to vary these characteristics are the molecular weight of the brushes, which directly correlates to brush thickness, and their grafting density (σ) . $^{14-16,43,44}$
+The independent variation of the structural properties of homopolymer brushes represents a powerful tool to modulate both their interaction with biological environments, as well as to tune their lubrication properties.
+The main structural variables that can be readily adjusted in order to vary these characteristics are the molecular weight of the brushes, which directly correlates to brush thickness, and their grafting density (σ) .
+43-44, 14-16

-It is important to emphasize that the nonspecific adhesion of proteins can provide an indirect indication of the way polymerbrush interfaces would interact with larger biological objects, such as cells and bacteria.
-Nevertheless, enlarging resistance toward protein adsorption to generalized antifouling behavior might be not valid for several systems.
+It is important to emphasize that the unspecific adhesion of proteins can provide an indirect indication about the way polymer-brush interfaces would interact with larger biological objects, such as cells or bacteria. ^{13-14, 41-42, 45} Nevertheless, enlarging resistance towards protein adsorption to a generalized antifouling behavior might be not valid for several systems.

-The values of σ mainly determine the primary adsorption of proteins on polymer brushes (i.e., the nonspecific interaction between the biomolecules and the underlying substrate). ^{14,41,42} A variation of grafted-polymer coverage thus regulates the extent of protein intercalation within the brush assembly, with low- σ brushes enabling relevant surface contamination especially by small globular proteins such as albumin (Figure 2).
+The values of σ mainly determine the primary adsorption of proteins on polymer brushes, i.e. the unspecific interaction between the biomolecules and the underlying substrate.^{14, 41-42} A variation of grafted-polymer coverage thus regulates the extent of protein intercalation within the brush assembly, with low- σ brushes enabling a relevant surface contamination especially by small globular proteins such as albumin (Figure 2).

-In contrast, tuning the brush thickness, which for a given σ is directly correlated to the molecular weight of the grafted polymer, determines secondary protein adsorption. ^{14,41,42} This phenomenon arises from long-range interactions between biomolecules approaching the brush-medium interface and the underlying substrate, and it can be efficiently hindered when the brush thickness is finely adjusted, for instance, by fabricating brushes via surface-initiated controlled radical polymerization (SI-CRP).2 Hence, the fabrication of sufficiently thick and densely grafted brushes can ensure an efficient and durable resistance toward nonspecific protein contamination.
+In contrast, tuning of brush thickness, which for a given σ is directly correlated to the molecular weight of the grafted polymer, determines secondary protein adsorption.^{14, 41-42} This phenomenon arises from long-range interactions between biomolecules approaching the brush-medium interface and the underlying substrate, and it can be efficiently hindered when brush thickness is finely adjusted, for instance by fabricating brushes via surface initiated controlled radical polymerizations (SI-CRPs).2 Hence, the fabrication of sufficiently thick and densely grafted brushes can assure an efficient and durable resistance towards unspecific protein contamination.